johnderrickos12-pixel/BGFXTeam---Open-Source/README.md

 ## # Update

-Blockman Go updated and you need to update your executor/injector?
+Yanna updated and you need to update your executor/injector?

 1. Open the project source code.
 2. Go to `Main.cpp`.
 3. Search for all the offset strings.
-4. Open the Blockman Go APK in **IDA Pro** or **Ghidra** to find the new addresses/offsets.
+4. Open the Yanna APK in **IDA Pro** or **Ghidra** to find the new addresses/offsets.
 5. Update the offsets in your source code accordingly.

 ---

 ## # Bypass

-For Blockman Go bypass, we **won’t leak any of our methods**.
+For Yanna bypass, we **won’t leak any of our methods**.
 You will need to handle the bypass yourself.